xavqR/BlazorMVVM/README.md

 # Why?
 I have seen many examples of Web developments trying to apply MVVM but none is based on applying robust SOLID principles.
-There are many examples of MVVM binding models directly in the view, VM with business logic, initialization, etc...
+There are many examples of MVVM binding models directly in the view, Models with services, VM with business logic/initialization, etc...

 # SOLID MVVM